Slovakia is rich in caves, with more than 6,200 that have already been explored.

 Slovakia is rich in caves, with 7,000 having already been explored.
 Twelve of these have been opened to the public by the Slovak Cave Administration (SSJ).
 A total of six are inscribed on the UNESCO World Natural Heritage List (Domica, Gombasecká, Jasovská, Krásnohorská, Dobšinská Ice and Ochtinská Aragonite).

 Ice caves and more in Slovakia

-Every cave administered by SSJ is unique.
+Every cave administered by the SSJ is unique.

-The most visited and possibly the most beautiful cave is Demänovská Cave of Liberty (northern Slovakia), with its majestic domes, hundreds of stairs and a roaring stream inside.
+The most visited and possibly the most beautiful cave is the Demänovská Cave of Liberty (northern Slovakia), with its majestic domes, hundreds of stairs and a roaring stream inside.